-Ethics, religion and philosophy are academic disciplines that are at the heart of human existence, and about how we interact with ourselves, and each other.
+Ethics, religion and philosophy are academic disciplines that are at the heart of human existence, and are about how we interact with ourselves and each other.
 These areas of study deal with the most important questions affecting the human condition and the state of the world around us: how we think, reason, believe, worship and come to terms with what surrounds us.
 It is for this reason that our conferences are often held alongside events in psychology and the behavioral sciences where subject panels encourage research collaborations across the disciplines, looking at how and why we think, reason, believe, and behave as we do.

 The Asian Conference on Ethics, Religion & Philosophy is one of the longest established and best attended events organised by The International Academic Forum (IAFOR).
-ACERP brings together delegates from many different national, cultural and linguistic backgrounds in the Kansai region of Japan to present new research and exchange ideas.
+ACERP brings together delegates from many different national, cultural and linguistic backgrounds to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates for challenging debate and stimulating discussions around the latest concepts and newest approaches.
 IAFOR conferences are encouraging and nurturing environments where ideas can be shared and tested, where research synergies and collaborations can be formed, and where some of the biggest names in the field have the opportunity to interact with up-and-coming young faculty members.

 IAFOR conferences are shaped by leading philosophers and clerics, and are organised in partnership with some of the world’s most reputable institutions, including Birkbeck, University of London (UK), University of Sussex (UK), Waseda University (Japan), Moscow State University (Russia), Barcelona University (Spain) and Virginia Tech (USA), and feature programmes developed by leading academics to ensure both timeliness and academic rigour.